After Castile verdict, what comes next?

 , demonstrating that the debate over race and policing is not a simple Black Lives Matter vs. Blue Lives Matter issue.

-Today, implicit bias and institutional racism infect a society that refuses to come to terms how America's original racial sins still influence how the public -- and police officers -- perceive black people.
+Today, implicit bias and institutional racism infect a society that refuses to come to terms on how America's original racial sins still influence how the public -- and police officers -- perceive black people.
 Popular racial stereotypes that portray black people as dangerous, threatening criminals seep into the public conscience and the media, reinforcing some police officers' perceptions of black children as older and more culpable than they are, and making it more likely they will shoot black people to death.
 This is a problem for everyone.

 Atlanta admits the role of implicit bias in the conversation.
 Police academy recruits in Atlanta receive training in recognizing and challenging implicit bias at the Center for Civil and Human Rights